High-contrast random composites: homogenisation framework and new spectral phenomena

 {\bf Acknowledgements:} The research of Mikhail Cherdantsev was supported by the Leverhulme Trust Research Project Grant RPG-2019-240.
 Kirill Cherednichenko acknowledges the support of Engineering and Physical Sciences Research Council, Grants EP/L018802/2, EP/V013025/1.
-Igor Vel\v{c}i\'c is grateful for the support of Croatian Science Foundation under Grant Agreement no.~IP-2018-01-8904 (Homdirestroptcm).
+Igor Vel\v{c}i\'c is grateful for the support of Croatian Science Foundation under Grant Agreement no.~IP-2018-01-8904 (Homdirestroptcm) and Grant agreement IP-2022-10-5181 (HOMeOS).
+The authors thank Prof. Andrey Piatnitski for useful comments.

 0.15cm